-- Cream the butter and sugar together until light yellow using a hand mixer or a stand mixer in a large glass bowl, about 3-4 minutes.
+- Cream the butter and sugar until light yellow using a hand mixer or a stand mixer in a large glass bowl, about 3-4 minutes.

 - Add vanilla extract and eggs to the butter/sugar mixture.
-Mix until blended.
+Mix until combined and fragrant.

-- Next, add the melted chocolate, stirring until mixture is an even light brown.
+- Pour in the melted (and slightly cooled) chocolate, stirring until mixture is an even light brown.

-- Stir in dry ingredients, alternating with the milk.
+- Stir in sifted flour mixture, alternating with the milk.

 - Stir in pecans, if adding.

-- Cover the bowl with plastic wrap, and chill in refrigerator for at least an hour.
+- Cover the bowl with plastic wrap, and refrigerate for at least an hour.
 This cookie dough needs to be cold so that the crinkles will look right.